mapr/mapr-operators/README.md

 # Introduction

 This repository contains the code needed to install and use the various operators for MapR products.
-It currently contains the bootstrap code and examples for the MapR Kubernetes Ecosystem.
+It currently contains the bootstrap code and examples for the MapR Kubernetes Ecosystem 1.0.
 These operators include:

 * CSpace Operator - An operator used to create CSpace to run compute applications against MapR
 * Spark Operator - An operator used to launch Spark jobs